jdee/pattern_patch/README.md

 Apply and revert pattern-based patches to any string or text file.

-This is a very preliminary utility gem to apply and revert patches to strings (typically file contents).
+This is a preliminary utility gem to apply and revert patches to strings (typically file contents).
 One of the main intended use cases for this plugin is source-code modification, e.g. when automatically integrating an SDK.

 Please provide any feedback via issues in this repo.

+See the [full documentation](http://www.rubydoc.info/github/jdee/pattern_patch/) for more details.

 ```Ruby
 require "pattern_patch"